xonq/mycotools/USAGE.md

 ### Grab loci
 ### acc2locus
-Grab loci the same as above within a set number of genes plus or minus:
+Grab loci the same as above within a set number of genes or nucleotides (`-n`) plus or minus:

-list proximal +/- 5Kb from accession to standard out:
+list proximal +/- 5Kb from accession to standard out; NOTE `-n` for nucleotide:
 ```bash
 acc2locus -a fibpsy1_906341 -p 5000 -n
 fibpsy1_809145